 Osteopenia is bone mineral density that's lower than normal but not so low to be considered osteoporosis, or very low bone mineral density.
 Not all who have osteopenia will develop osteoporosis, and treatment isn't always required.

 Some of those with osteopenia were in their 20s and 30s, "and that was pretty alarming to me," Hinton says.
-"I thought I'd just see it in guys who were older and had been riding for years."

 In general, men may not be as much at risk for low bone density as women especially postmenopausal women.
 But Hinton says they should be concerned, because osteopenia can lead to osteoporosis and injuries such as hip fractures.